About

 Her forty major projects and commissions are published, exhibited, performed, presented, collected, and archived at institutions and centers throughout the world.

 Wikswo’s books include the acclaimed collection of photographs and stories The Hope Of Floating Has Carried Us This Far (Coffee House Press), the hybrid poetics novel with photographs A Long Curving Scar Where The Heart Should Be (Stalking Horse Press), the artist book Schwarzer Tod and the Useless Eaters (Catalysis Projects), and the exhibition catalogue of her Sonderbauten project, Rituale gegen das Vergessen (Kehler Verlag/Berlin Jewish Museum).
-Their work appears in anthologies including They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing (Black Lawrence Press), Strange Attractors: Lives Changed by Chance (UMass Amherst), One Blood: The Narrative Influence (University of Alaska), Procession for the Extracted: Site-Located Artmaking at California Gold Mines (California College of Art), QDA: Queer Disability Anthology (and multiple editions of the annual performance anthology Emergency Index (Ugly Duckling Presse).
+Her work appears in anthologies including They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing (Black Lawrence Press), Strange Attractors: Lives Changed by Chance (UMass Amherst), One Blood: The Narrative Influence (University of Alaska), Procession for the Extracted: Site-Located Artmaking at California Gold Mines (California College of Art), QDA: Queer Disability Anthology (and multiple editions of the annual performance anthology Emergency Index (Ugly Duckling Presse).

 Wikswo’s ongoing journal and magazine publications in fiction, nonfiction, poetry, and visual art include regular contributions to Tin House, Conjunctions, Guernica, The Rumpus, _nY_ Amsterdam, Warscapes, DIAGRAM, the Kenyon Review, and many more.

-Wikswo’s visual art, text and video installations have received three solo museum exhibitions in New York City and Berlin, and appear regularly in museums, galleries and performance spaces including Brooklyn Museum, Ronald Feldman Gallery, Smithsonian Museum, Museum of Contemporary Art/LA MOCA, Berlin Jewish Museum, University of Southern California, New York University, Museum of Jurassic Technology, Museum of Modern Art (France), University of Missouri, Center for Contemporary Art (Santa Fe), F.A.C.T.
+Wikswo’s visual art, text and video installations have received three solo museum exhibitions in New York City and Berlin, and appear regularly in museums, galleries and performance spaces including Brooklyn Museum, ZKM, Ronald Feldman Gallery, Smithsonian Museum, Museum of Contemporary Art/LA MOCA, Berlin Jewish Museum, University of Southern California, New York University, Museum of Jurassic Technology, Museum of Modern Art (France), University of Missouri, Center for Contemporary Art (Santa Fe), F.A.C.T.
 Foundation for Art and Technology UK, and many more.

-Wikswo’s solo and collaborative live performance works are actively presented onstage, in museum exhibitions, and site-specific installation featuring their hybrid text, libretto, film/video installation and projection, and original scores by prominent new music and jazz composers including Anne LeBerge, Pamela Madsen, Veronika Krausas, Jen Kutler, Isaac Schankler, James Ilgenfritz, Arthur Kell, Tom Flaherty, Bill Alves, and more.
+Wikswo’s solo and collaborative live performance works are actively presented onstage, in museum exhibitions, and site-specific installation featuring their hybrid text, libretto, film/video installation and projection, and original scores by prominent new music and jazz composers including Anne LeBerge, Pamela Madsen, Veronika Krausas, Isaac Schankler, James Ilgenfritz, Arthur Kell, Tom Flaherty, Bill Alves, and more.
 They perform regularly in New York City and elsewhere with Lydia Lunch, Nicholas Isherwood, and others at venues including (Le) Poisson Rouge, Dixon Place, Bowery Poetry Club, Los Angeles Museum of the Holocaust, the City of Munich, St. Mark’s Church in the Bowery, and more.

 A Creative Capital Grantee in Emerging Fields, Wikswo’s work has been honored by the National Endowment for the Arts, the National Endowment for the Humanities, the Theo Westenberg Foundation, the Center for Cultural Innovation, For Site Foundation, ARC-Durfee, Oberfaltzer Kunstlerhaus, Montalvo Arts Center, Djerassi, Puffin Foundation, Millay Colony.
 Wikswo has received multiple fellowships to Yaddo, including the Pollock Krasner Residency.
 They are a member of PEN USA and serves as guest artist, juror, visiting lecturer, and strategic advisor at multiple arts as well as geopolitical justice institutions.